Welcome to our Coleman WeatherMaster 6 person tent review!

 You can prolong the service time if you take good care of it before and after the trip.
 For example, you can apply water-proof spray on the tent before the trip.
 This can help keep your tent dry during rainy weather and extend the lifespan of the tent’s fabric.

-Additionally, try to be careful with the poles during the setting process.
-Luckily, you already have an advantage since the main poles are made from really durable steel.
+Additionally, try to be careful with the tent poles during the setup process.
+Luckily, you already have an advantage since the main tent poles are made from really durable steel.

 As for the doors, they already sport a hinged door design, which makes it really easy to enter and exit the tent without wearing out a zipper as in traditional tents.
 Still, try not to be too harsh when using it.